 v.
-Lastly, connect the FPGA to the Linux computer (the smaller of the two Dell machines) at your lab station.
+Lastly, connect the FPGA to the Windows computer (the larger of the two Dell machines) at your lab station.
+Plug into the leftmost USB port on the main computer box.

+vi.
 Now, some of the LEDs on your FPGA may turn on, if the FPGA was used and programmed in the past: